yani9o/BetterCharacterStats/README.md

 ## Installation
 1. Click Code -> Download ZIP
-2. Extract ZIP file into you Interface/AddOnns folder, remove ``-main``
+2. Extract ZIP file into your Interface/AddOnns folder, remove ``-main``
 3. Restart the game
 ## Feedback
 If you find any bugs, inaccuracies, typos or just want to suggest something, open an [issue](https://github.com/Otari98/BetterCharacterStats/issues) on GitHub
 ## Thanks to original author and all contributors
-moh, Bennylava, Lexie, Spit, Pepopo
+Moh, Bennylava, Lexie, Spit, Pepopo